 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Colorado, and venue shall be proper in the District Court for El Paso County, Colorado.

 Amendments.
-No changes, amendments, alterations, or deletions to this Declaration may be made which would alter, impair, or in any manner compromise the Augmentation Plan, or the water rights of the Lot Owners without the written approval of said parties, El Paso County, and a Court with proper jurisdiction.
+Notwithstanding any provisions herein to the contrary, no changes, amendments, alterations, or deletions to these Covenants may be made which would alter, impair, or in any manner compromise the water supply for the High Forest Estates Subdivision Filing No. 1 pursuant to Findings of Fact, Conclusions of Law, Ruling of Referee and Decree in District Court Case No. 20CW3077.
+Further, written approval of any such proposed amendments must first be obtained from the El Paso County Planning and Community Development Department, and as may be appropriate, by the Board of County Commissioners, after review by the County Attorney’s Office.
+Any amendments must be pursuant to a Decree from the Water Court approving such amendment, with prior notice to the El Paso County Planning and Community Development Department for an opportunity for the County to participate in any such adjudication

 Termination of Covenants and Severability.
-These Covenants shall run with the land and shall remain in full force and effect until amended or terminated, in whole or part, by the owners of the entirety of the Subdivision (i.e. all Lot Owners), and filed for record with the Clerk and Records of El Paso County.
+These Covenants shall not terminate unless the requirements of Findings of Fact, Conclusions of Law, Ruling of Referee and Decree in District Court Case No. 20CW3077 are also terminated by the Water Court and a change of water supply is approved in advance of termination by the Board of County Commissioners of El Paso County.”
 If any portion of this Declaration is held invalid or becomes unenforceable, the other Covenants shall not be affected or impaired but shall remain in full force and effect.

 El Paso County Requirements.
 El Paso County may enforce the provisions regarding the Augmentation Plan as set forth in this Declaration, should the Lot Owners fail to adequately do so.